Dateline:Dec1, 2022

 "The next leg of the trip brought them into the outlaw empire of Old Man Clanton and his cowboy gang, cowboy being a polite name for rustler.
 An idol saloon comment hinted at stopping the train and making old Hayes, 'Give us a speech when he comes along.'
 This prompted General Willcox to muster 25 volunteers and order a heavy military guard to ensure the president's safety.[NB: In fact Wilcox had ordered heavy guard for the presidential tour, but not in response to Clanton's supposed threat.
 The trip had been planned for over a year, and the military took extraordinary precautions for the president's safety, all along his New Mexico route.
 Remember, the General of the Army himself was one of the travelers, and there were threats aplenty, other than a drunken old rustler.]

 "On Oct.
 25 at 6 a.m., the train reached the end of the southern Pacific track at Lordsburg, about 25 miles into the Territory of New Mexico.
 Trains had begun serving the railroad stop only a week before.
 Lordsburg was little more than a railroad camp, but 1,200 Chinese workers were there, whose purpose was to prepare the road bed in advance of the track layers.
-Shakespeare was the established town in the area, located about two and a half miles southwest.
+Shakespeare was the established town in the area, located about two and a half miles southwest."

 "Thomas J. Culbertson, archivist at the Hayes Presidential Center in Fremont, Ohio informs that, 'President Hayes was a great diarist all of his life with one big exception—the western trip.'
 Fortunately, Secretary Ramsey filled this void and daily recorded the activities of the party.
 He gives an invaluable, firsthand account of this historic visit to New Mexico.